henrikwh/Tenant-Reverse-Proxy/README.md

 From the scripts folder do the following:

-1) Make sure that the above setup steps has been performed, to provision resources on azure
+1) Make sure that the above setup steps have been performed, to provision resources on Azure
-2) From scripts folder run `createDevServicePrincipal.sh`.
+2) From the scripts folder run `createDevServicePrincipal.sh`.
 This will create a service principal with permissions identical to the managed identity.
 Values are stored in `config.json` and read as part of the startup.
+3) For startup projects, select multiple and select Proxy and WeatherApi.
-3) If testing with postman, use the request in the localhost folder.
+4) If testing with Postman, use the request stored in the localhost folder

 ## Main components